plone/training/eggs1.rst

     The documentation, changelog, the list of contributors and the license of your egg goes in there.

 setup.py
-    This file configures the package, its name, dependencies and some metadata like the author's name and email adress.
+    This file configures the package, its name, dependencies and some metadata like the author's name and email address.
 The dependencies listed here are automatically downloaded when running buildout.

 src/ploneconf/site/
-    The package itself lives inside a special folder stucture.
+    The package itself lives inside a special folder structure.
 That seems confusing but is necessary for good testability.
 Our package is a `namespace package <https://www.python.org/dev/peps/pep-0420/>`_ called *ploneconf.site* and because of this there is a folder ``ploneconf`` with a ``__init__.py`` and in there another folder ``site`` and in there finally is our code.
     From the buildout's perspective our code is in ``<your buildout directory>/src/ploneconf.site/src/ploneconf/site/<real code>``